Upper Peninsula

 A GPS watch calibrated for sea-level

-Greywalls has significant elevation changes; learn to trust your eyes over exact yardages on the blind tee shots.
+Greywalls has significant elevation changes; Learn to trust your eyes over exact yardages on the blind tee shots.

 Sample itinerary